frsong/pycog/README.md

 This code is the product of work carried out in the group of [Xiao-Jing Wang at New York University](http://www.cns.nyu.edu/wanglab/).
 If you find our code helpful to your work, consider giving us a shout-out in your publications:

 * Song, H. F.\*, Yang, G. R.\*, & Wang, X.-J. "Training Excitatory-Inhibitory Recurrent Neural Networks for Cognitive Tasks: A Simple and Flexible Framework." *PLoS Comp.
-Bio.* In press. (\* = equal contribution)
+Bio.* 12, e1004792. (\* = equal contribution)